-Any one registering with for a Fourth Circuit ECF account must complete the Fourth Circuit Electronic Case Filing Application
+Yes.
+Anyone registering for a Fourth Circuit ECF account must complete the Fourth Circuit Electronic Case Filing Application.

 The system is always available (except for routine or emergency maintenance), and you should be able to file anytime.
 Filings completed before midnight Eastern Time are entered on the docket that day.
 If you experience difficulties, please contact the clerk's office during normal business hours at (804) 916-2767.
 Additionally, when the system will be unavailable for routine maintenance and upgrades, there will be a notice posted on the website 24 hours in advance of the outage.